Georgecane/Georgecane/README.md

 - 💞️ I’m looking to collaborate on my opentune and base project
 - 📫 How to reach me : zenwhats@gmail.com or my discord at username vast3.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: did you know alan turing hte father of computer scinece was gay ?
+- ⚡ Fun fact: did you know alan turing the father of computer scinece was gay ?